County Buildings, Wrexham

 County Buildings (also known as the Former County Buildings) is a Grade II listed building in Wrexham, Wrexham County Borough, Wales.
-It houses the Wrexham County Borough Museum and Wrexham Archives.
-It is proposed that a Football Museum for Wales be housed in the building.
+It currently houses the Wrexham County Borough Museum and Wrexham Archives.
+By 2026, the building would become one museum, dedicated to both Wrexham and Welsh football heritage.
 The building is located between Saint Mark's Road and Regent Street in the city centre and Offa, bounded by Wrexham Cathedral to the west.

 Description

 The building is located on the corner of Saint Mark's Road and Regent Street, in the city centre of Wrexham and in the community of Offa.
 The Cathedral Church of Our Lady of Sorrows is located to its west also on Regent Street.

-Former County Buildings is two-stories, with a five-bay entrance front which is flanked either side by advanced gabled ranges.
+Former County Buildings is two-storeys, with a five-bay entrance front which is flanked either side by advanced gabled ranges.
 The building's architecture is of a Tudor gothic style.
-The building is composed of roughtly coursed and squared stone with freestone dressings and steep slate roofs with coped gables, axial and end wall stack with chamfered shafts.
-The central gable located above the main entrance in loggia (now glazed) is composed of five bays of chamfered depressed gothic arches, between small buttresses.
-Also above the main entrance is a four-light oriel window, with a leaded roof, flanked by three-light windows either side, all with mullions and transoms.
-The lower gabled wings are also of similar detail, the right hand gable is advanced from the main range and houses the entrance to the No. 1 court in its own gabled rear wing.
-The left hand range clasps the outer angle of the main front, and there is a further wing located at its rear, parallel to the main range.
-The building has a chamfered buttressed tower, with a deep moulded arched doorway and a staircase under a sloping, embattled roofline with stepped windows.
+The building is composed of roughly coursed and squared stone with freestone dressings and steep slate roofs.
+The building has a chamfered buttressed tower.

 Internally, the building's layout was modified in 1980, with rooms enlarged, a circulation space created and the courtyard enclosed.